systemsculptor/Paragon/README.md

 # Equinox

-A discord task management companion
+A discord task management companion, that has the ability to create tasks, make reminders, and a reimagined taskWarrior

 ## Bot Setup